lwear/FirebaseTicTacToe/README.md

 #### Demo Version: <https://tictactoe-2cc0f.web.app/> To USE the demo, open it twice, in two different tabs.

-### 🛑 If you have any questions, issues, or concerns about the code, please create an issue [HERE](https://github.com/MatthewHightech/firebase-tic-tac-toe/issues/new) and I will try and get back to you ASAP :)
+### If you have any questions, issues, or concerns about the code, please create an issue [HERE](https://github.com/lwear/FirebaseTicTacToe/issues/new)

 TASK 1 🐳 : Get set up Firebase.
 Start a *firebase* project with the [Firebase Command Line Interface](https://firebase.google.com/docs/cli) and host it on a local server